 Every proposal made over the years to sell the PMAs or TVA, or to move the PMAs from cost-based to market-based rates, has been met with resounding opposition in Congress.
 President Biden did not include such proposals in any of his budget requests.
 President Trump proposed PMA divestment in all four of the budget requests and TVA divestment in three of his budget requests in his first term.
+President Trump's "Budget in Brief" for the Department of Energy, a precursor to the president's full budget request to Congress, included funding for the PMAs, albeit with funding reductions of nine percent for SWPA and 37 percent for WAPA.
+While APPA appreciates that President Trump did not propose to sell the PMAs, we will continue to engage with policymakers to ensure that the PMAs are funded at appropriate levels.

 Increasingly, the Corps is attempting to assign costs associated with Corps-owned hydropower facilities to federal hydropower customers without these customers receiving any additional benefits.
-The Water Resources Development Act of 2024, biannual water resources legislation, passed both chambers of Congress in December 2024.
+The Water Resources Development Act of 2024, biannual water resources legislation, became law in late 2024.
 The manager's statement to the bill that passed the House of Representatives included language affirming that no action by the Corps can preempt PMA administrators from setting rates for the sale of electric power from Corps facilities.